Selective Mutism Clinic

 Our Director offers Selective Mutism Consultation to families and clinicians who do not have local resources.
 E-mail us to discuss if this is appropriate for your family or clinical practice.

-Selective Mutism Educators Webcourse - Excellent, low cost, course for educators to learn about SM.
+Selective Mutism Educators Web Course is an excellent, low cost, course for educators to learn about SM.
+Educators a receive CE’s for completing the course.